rameshb1402/terraform-modules/aws/iam/iam-user-role/README.md

 }
 ```

-Sample template(assumned_role_policy_template) file.
+Sample template(assume_role) file.
 File to be placed in "templates/" folder.
 ```
 {
   "Version": "2012-10-17",